What is Alopecia X?

 Significant research has been undertaken on Alopecia X by a number of scientists however that being undertaken by the Institute of Genetics at the University of Bern in Switzerland is the most prominent.
 The use of recent technology advances has made the progress encouraging for this particular research activity which has funding support from the Canine Health Foundation as well as many breed clubs and breeders worldwide.

 The instance of Alopecia X has become quite widespread in Pomeranian show lines and is a significant problem in North America and with the worldwide trade of Pomeranians is becoming similarly distributed in other countries.
 Fortunately in Australia we have a lower incidence of Alopecia X than most countries however we fear it will also become more frequent here.
-We ourselves have been lucky to have not "yet" bred an affected Pom though expect it to possibly confront us eventually as it has confronted a number of our breeder friends and Alopecia X is known to exist in some of our foundation lines.
-Some of the steps since 2010 that we are undertaking to minimize risk in our breeding program (until such time a DNA marker is available) and also in general to help reduce the proliferation of Alopecia X are the following:
+We ourselves have been lucky to have not "yet" bred an affected Pom though expect it to possibly confront us eventually as it has confronted a number of our breeder friends and Alopecia X is known to exist back behind some of our foundation lines, however some of the steps since 2010 that we have undertaken to minimize any risk in our breeding program (until such time a DNA marker is available) and also in general to help reduce the proliferation of Alopecia X through the breed are the following:

 - Engaging with knowledgeable breeders worldwide experienced with Alopecia X to gain information